EricDriussi/host-your-own/README.md

 ### Domain Name - DNS setup

-You **need** a valid domain name and your DNS records should be properly set up.

-This should include A and AAAA records for your root domain, as well as CNAME records for your subdomains (at least `cloud`, `vault`, `searx` and `git`).
+You **need** a valid domain name and your DNS records should be properly set up for your root domain as well as for (at least) the above-mentioned subdomains.

 ## Config